 As a writing teacher and scholar, I am interested in the practice of writing across environments and genres.
 My interests in place-based writing also include ecopoetics and the emerging field of creative writing sudies.
 As a poet, my work encounters themes of place, loss, and environmental destruction.
 On this page, you will find a brief biography of my creative work and links to sample poems available online.
 For more information about my creative writing, visit my poetry website: madisonpjones.com/poet.

 I am the author of the poetry collections Losing the Dog (Salmon Poetry, forthcoming 2022) and Reflections on the Dark Water (Solomon & George, 2016).
 My poems have appeared in journals such as North American Review, Prairie Schooner, Michigan Quarterly Review, Shenandoah, The Greensboro Review, and in anthologies including Mountains Piled upon Mountains: Appalachian Nature Writing in the Anthropocene.
 I was the recipient of the Robert Mount, Jr. College Poetry Prize from the Academy of American Poets and a Literary Award from the F. Scott & Zelda Fitzgerald Museum, among other awards.
 I regularly review poetry collections and have written for Kenyon Review Online, Birmingham Poetry Review, storySouth, The Journal, and elsewhere.
+In Spring 2020, I will serve as writer-in-residence at Wolfe Cottage, as part of an award from the Fairhope Center for Writing Arts.

 Sample Poems Available Online